LogoLogo

 You can model and manage your infrastructure resources with AWS CloudFormation.

-Previous19 N2WS IdP IntegrationNext21 Managing Snapshots with Lifecycle Policies with N2WS
+Previous19 N2WS IdP IntegrationNext21 Managing Snapshots with Lifecycle Policies

 The process to configure N2WS to work with CloudFormation is a single stream that starts with subscribing to N2WS on the Amazon Marketplace and ends with configuring the N2WS server.